Revisiting the Archive — Wendell Sayers

 EM: Where did you sleep?

 WS: Got a tent.
-We got one of these ten-by-twelve tents and we stayed in the tent at night.
-Take all of that and put it together, it’s awfully hard on anybody.
-I don’t care if he’s white or black or green or yellow.
+We got one of these 10-by-12 tents and we stayed in the tent at night.
+Take all of that and put it together, it’s awfully hard on anybody, I don’t care if he’s white or Black or green or yellow.

 WS: That kind of pressure is terrific.